CJPohl/youtube/README.md

 Youtube, the popular video streaming website is well known for prohibiting the user from downloading videos.
 There are many uses for downloading these videos as either video or audio files as there are many third-party websites that exist online that allow a user to do just that on-demand.
-However, theses website are often ridden with pop-up ads, malware, and worse!
+However, these website are often ridden with pop-up ads, malware, and worse!

 The Youtube Downloader program exists as a user-friendly command line program